Cluster A. Bible

 This course is an introduction to the history of the Church and its theology from the early period to the present time, as expressed in Western and Eastern Christianity.

-Church History serves as a historical background for theology and ministry courses.
-Depending on the location, certain periods in the history of the church will be emphasized more than others.
+This course has no prerequisites.
+Depending on the location of the course, certain periods in the history of the church will be emphasized more than others.

 THE24 Special Studies in Theology and Church History